-Medicine Creek Farm is a sustainable, regenerative Minnesota family farm offering pastured pork and eggs and 100% grass fed and finished lamb and beef for custom order.
+Medicine Creek Farm is a sustainable, regenerative Minnesota family farm offering pastured pork and 100% grass fed and finished lamb and beef for custom order.

 All our livestock are raised outdoors on pasture utilizing humane animal welfare practices.
 No prods, no shouting, no manhandling... unless you count that our pigs love belly rubs!